Lucie Delarue-Mardrus

 Lucie Delarue-Mardrus (3 November 1874, Honfleur - 26 April 1945, Château-Gontier) was a French journalist, poet, novelist, sculptor, historian and designer.
 She was a prolific writer, who produced more than 70 books in her lifetime.

 Biography

 In France, she is best known for her poem beginning with the line "L'odeur de mon pays était dans une pomme" ("In an apple I held the smell of my native land.")
 Her writings express her love of travel and her love for her native Normandy.
 L'Ex-voto (1932), for example, describes the life and milieu of the fishermen of Honfleur on the eve of the twentieth century.

+Prior to her recognition as a writer, she won the praise of Sully Prudhomme at a private poetry reading, which she attended accompanied by her mother.
 She was married to the translator J. C. Mardrus from 1900 to 1915, but her primary sexual orientation was toward women.
 She was involved with several women throughout her lifetime, and she wrote extensively of lesbian love.